NPDES Effluent Guidelines: A Guide to pH

 For optimum quality control, operators must use a pH 7 buffer as a reference point for the meter during the calibration process.
 Using only buffer solutions with pH 4 and 10 alone will not produce accurate results as the difference between these readings is significant.

-Algal and pH
+Algal growth and its impact on pH compliance

 Algal abundance is affected by pH.
 An increase in algal abundance is often observed when a pH is lowered, and algal abundance decreases when pH is raised.
 Installing real-time water quality monitoring equipment allows businesses to predict and prevent harmful algal bloom events in a cost-effective way.
 An example of this is the Ultrasonic Algae Control method, an eco-friendly technology to improve water quality that has demonstrated international success.
+By ensuring accurate pH measurement and compliance with the NPDES effluent guidelines and best practicable control technology requirements, facilities can improve water quality, prevent algal blooms, and protect aquatic ecosystems from contaminants, nutrients, and other pollutants regulated under the program.